-Nonetheless, certain best practices for online instructors will assist you in teaching and engaging with online learners in nearly all university programs.
+Nonetheless, certain best practices will assist you in teaching and engaging with online learners in nearly all university programs.
 Some of those best practices are briefly described here for you to get you started on your online teaching journey.

 According to students, the best online faculty are those who are “present” multiple times per week, and ideally are present daily.
 Consistent and thoughtful presence shows your students that you care about their questions and concerns.
 Presence also shows your willingness to mentor, challenge, and guide their learning experience.
 Use tools like announcements, discussion forum postings, and email to communicate with students regularly.